 What should I do if my contractor/developer/builder offers to fix the defect if our board signs a waiver?

 This depends on the extent of the defects, the builder, and any extenuating circumstances that may impede the implementation of the proposed work.
 It is recommended that you involve an experienced construction defect lawyer to guide you in the potential pitfalls and complex agreements.

 How long do I have to file a construction defect lawsuit in South Carolina?

 The statute of limitations depends on several factors.
 Generally, the shortest time limit is three years from the date the defect is discovered, or should have been discovered, however you may have up to 13 years to file a claim depending on the circumstances.
 Contact Hayes Law to determine timing for your construction defect issues.

 How much will a lawsuit cost?

 A lawsuit depends on a number of factors: how many parties are a part of the suit, the nature of the suit, and severity of the damages.
 Some lawsuits can settle early on, and some go to trial.
 Hayes Law can walk you through the specifics of your case and detail the

 potential costs you may incur as the result of a lawsuit.

-Call or email Hayes Law if you suspect any of these issues are at play within your residence or community.
 We are equipped to assist individual homeowners, and residents of neighborhoods, condominiums, townhomes, or homeowner associations in the navigation of South Carolina construction defect laws.